arnabbhowal/p2p-chat-udp/README.md

 * **`disconnect`** or **`cancel`**: Disconnects or cancels a connection attempt.
 * **`quit`** or **`exit`**: Shuts down the client.

-*(The Example Workflow provided earlier primarily describes CLI interaction; the GUI workflow above is more typical for this version.)*
+*(The GUI workflow detailed earlier is the primary way to interact with this application.
+The CLI commands listed above are available for advanced use or if the GUI cannot be used.)*

 ## Directories